gregnazario/aptos-book/src/bcs/enums.md

 # Enums

 Enums allow for upgradable and different types in a compact representation.
-They are headed first by a type (in a uleb128), followed by the expected type values.
+They are encoded with a variant index (as a uleb128 value) followed by the values of the variant's fields.

 Example: